mn7216/VocaDBstuff/README.md

 # Issues/Suggestions:

-If you're having problems with the script, or want to request a feature to be added, please [open an issue on Github](https://github.com/mn7216/Vocalost/issues) or message me on discord (HUK in vocalost discord).
+If you're having problems with the script, or want to request a feature to be added, please [open an issue on Github](https://github.com/mn7216/Vocalost/issues) or message me on discord (HUK in VocaDB discord).

 # Roadmap / Things I hope to implement in the future
 - [x] Inital Release
-- [ ] Have script reference database of all vocaranks that provide ids in their description (in progress)
-- [ ] Have script reference database of ALL vocaranks
-- [ ] Ability to search by song's name instead of ID (useful for finding reprints that don't include nnd id, i.e. the majority.)

 # Credit: